owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 1. Just write an iterative solution, dude! **That's no fun.**
 2. Write the bytecode compiler part of the project.
-I already tested this. clox performs this task in **10 seconds**.
+I already tested this. clox, which is the bytecode VM implementation of the Lox interpreter written in C, performs this task in **10 seconds**.
 How?
-Mark and sweep garbage collection.
-And flattening out the recursive calls.
+Mark and sweep garbage collection and recursive call flattening (clox is stack-based) were implemented.
+Much less overhead.

-3. **Memory pooling:**  Reimplementing my own allocator to allow for chunk-based alloc/dealloc.
+3. **Memory pooling:**  This means reimplementing my own allocator to allow for chunk-based alloc/dealloc inside the program, as malloc is expensive.
 Won't work for our pain point (recursive calls) due to its stack-based nature.
 For a tree like fibonacci it might help after we've gone through the worst of it (fib (39)).
 It seems a stupid solution because I would've just memoized at that point.